ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/0B GTPYE.md

 #### Description

-Retrieves the current party's [Character IDs][] into the banks and addresses specified for each party member.
+Retrieves the current party's [Character IDs](../../Character ID.md) into the banks and addresses specified for each party member.
 It is possible to retrieve values into three different banks, one for each member.

 This is used to store the player's party configuration before they are overridden for a special event that requires a specific character setup.
-The player's original party configuration can then be set back to its original setup using [SPTYE][].
+The player's original party configuration can then be set back to its original setup using [SPTYE](0A SPTYE.md).

-  [Character IDs]: ../../Character%20ID.md "wikilink"
-  [SPTYE]: 0A%20SPTYE.md "wikilink"